 Stanford Summer Session

-I recently had the exciting opportunity to lead the visual design effort for a new Stanford Summer Session website.
-The mission?
-Create a fresh and engaging online space that shines a spotlight on the vibrant student experience beyond the classroom.
+I had the exciting opportunity to lead the visual design effort for a new Stanford Summer Session website.
+The client wanted a fresh online space that highlighted the student experience beyond the classroom.

 Client: